-Rotterdam shootings lead to multiple deaths, arrest: Dutch police
+Student gunman kills three in Rotterdam university shooting

 Videos posted online showed police instructing students, some wearing medical gowns, to run outside as heavily armed arrest teams arrived at the scene.
 One video showed a man in handcuffs wearing what appeared to be camouflage pants.

-Two hours later, police said that there had been multiple deaths and that victims’ family members were being informed.

 Police said there were no indications of a second shooter.
-A press conference was scheduled by local officials.

-There have been scores of small explosions at homes and businesses across Rotterdam this year, blamed on rival drug gangs.